sap-tutorials/Tutorials/tutorials/webide-storyboard-basics/webide-storyboard-basics.md

 [ACCORDION-BEGIN [Step 7: ](Configure navigation)]
 Now that you finished modeling your new view, you need to "connect" it to the app; in other words, make it part of the flow.

 You need to configure a navigation from the `Worklist.view.xml` file to your new view.
 For this you need to return to the Storyboard.

-1. On the upper-right corner, click on the **Storyboard** tab.
+1. On the upper-right corner, click the **Storyboard** tab.

     ![Storyboard tab](step7-a-storyboard-tab.png)